zijianhuang/nmce/README.md

 Remarks:
 * Sometimes I have to run `ng add ng-extract-i18n-merge` first after defining new languages in angular.json, and then run `ng extract-i18n` to generate new xlf files.
+* Before running `extract-i18n`, better to run "buildComponents.ps1" to ensure all being built successfully. since `extract-i18n` or what behind could just fail to find updated tran units but without reporting build error.

 Run `ProdCreateLangSite.bat` once to create local test sites for each translation.